dongejeung/reference/linux/archlinux/archlinux_settings.md

  pacman package list :
 vlc => for video
 gdm => for font
+clipgrab => for video download for example youtube video (cf. youtubedl)

  aur repo : https://aur.archlinux.org/
 download with above site and install with command makepkg -si(for deps)